How to Avoid IRS and California Tax Underpayment Penalty on RSU and Stock Options

 Your income may be higher than the year before the IPO, but lower than the year of the IPO.

-Your withholdings won’t meet the 90% of your current tax bill, or make up 100% of the previous tax year, so you’ll have to pay closer attention to the math and make estimated payments to avoid an underpayment penalty.
+Your withholdings won’t meet 90% of your current tax bill, or make up 100% of the previous tax year, so you’ll need to calculate estimated payments to avoid an underpayment penalty.

 Making Estimated Payments: What to Do & When to Do It